 - the secret or mystical

 1. The Intended or Simple Meaning

-Choose a life event to write about for your November 30-day writing event.
+Choose a life event to write about.
 First, try writing about this life event from the perspective of its simple meaning.
 This is a literal representation of what happened.
 Be a journalist.
 Simply report the facts as you know them.
 You can describe the places and the people as well as the dialogue and the events, but don’t embellish with anything that creates an “angle” that would sway a reader one way or the other (positive or negative.)

 Like a journalist, include the who, what, where, when, and why.
 For example: In 1967, my father had a massive heart attack and died before he hit the bathroom floor of the apartment he rented in Manhattan.

 2. The Allegorical or Hinted Meaning

 Using the same life event for this second exercise of memoir as sacred text, now write about it again but this time hint at the possible meaning the event had in your life or in the lives of others.
 We say hindsight is 20-20.
 If you have some idea of why this event occurred, the lesson it imparted, how it changed you or others, find a way to show this using allegory.